-EFT is a Meridian Therapy, rooted in the most ancient arts of Japanese acupressure and Chinese acupuncture.
+EFT is a Meridian Therapy, rooted in the ancient arts of Japanese acupressure and Chinese acupuncture.
 In its present form it is Gary Craig’s brain child, born in the early 1990s, and evolved from psychologist Dr Roger Callahan’s ‘Thought Field Therapy’.

 Emotional Freedom Techniques belong to the emerging field of Energy Psychology.
 It is a system widely applicable to address stress, anxieties, difficult memories, conditioning and anything that is often referred to as “baggage”.
 It has also been called acupuncture without needles as it provides relief, often in a short time, by tapping with the fingertips on various acupuncture points whilst addressing the problem or issue.
 The technique is simple to learn and surprisingly effective.